Haervwe/Illustrated_Novel_Gen/README.md

 ## Running the Code

-Run the Application: this is cli based and ask for the promt at init, follow these instructions to run it with ollama

 ## How to Clone the Repository and Run the Project

 To start using the *Illustrated Novel Generation with Autogen Core* project, follow these clear and concise steps:

-bash
-Copy code
-## How to Clone the Repository and Run the Project

-To start using the *Illustrated Novel Generation with Autogen Core* project, follow these clear and concise steps:
+Note : For the moment, this is cli based only and ask for the prompt at init, follow these instructions to run it with ollama:

 ### 1. Clone the Repository